-An expert in innovation management and growth strategy, Professor Noyes is the former holder of the Martin Tropp Term Chair at Babson College.
-He teaches courses and international programs on entrepreneurial thinking, new venture creation and business innovation.
+An expert in innovation management and growth strategy, Professor Noyes teaches courses and international programs on entrepreneurial thinking, new venture creation and business innovation.
 At Babson, he was awarded the Dean’s Award for Teaching Excellence in the undergraduate program.

-His research, teaching, speaking and group facilitation examine entrepreneurial thinking, opportunity recognition, venture creation, entrepreneurial networks and new industry formation.
-Additionally, Prof. Noyes conducts applied research on the role of new media and interactive information visualization in entrepreneurship education.
-His research has been published in the Journal of Small Business Management, Advances in Entrepreneurship, Firm Emergence and Growth, the International Journal of Entrepreneurship and Innovation, Frontiers in Entrepreneurship Research, Advances in Soft Computing: Human-Computer Interaction, multiple books and the Harvard Business School case collection.
+His research, teaching, speaking, and consulting examine entrepreneurial thinking, opportunity recognition, venture creation, entrepreneurial networks, and new industry formation.
+His research has been published in the Journal of Small Business Management, Advances in Entrepreneurship, Firm Emergence and Growth, the International Journal of Entrepreneurship and Innovation, Frontiers in Entrepreneurship Research, multiple books, and the Harvard Business School case collection.
 Dr. Noyes has been quoted in the Wall Street Journal, the Boston Business Journal, The Chronicle for Higher Education, and international press.

 Corporate Entrepreneurship; Corporate Innovation; Entrepreneurship; New Venture Creation; Global Strategy; Innovation Strategy